Free COVID-19 testing at Reedsburg’s RACA Building

-Sauk County Public Health and the Wisconsin National Guard, will hold a drive-through testing for COVID-19 from 10 a.m. to 6 p.m.
-Aug.
-24 at the RACA Building in Nishan Park, 1411 Viking Drive, Reedsburg.
+Sauk County Public Health, in partnership with the Wisconsin National Guard, will hold a drive-through testing for COVID-19 from 10 a.m. to 6 p.m.
+Monday at the RACA Building in Nishan Park, 1411 Viking Drive, Reedsburg.
 This test is available to everyone including those without symptoms.

 Vehicles with more than one person in them are allowed, however, everyone must remain in a vehicle at all times.
 The test will consist of a simple nasal swab.
 Once collected, the sample will be sent to a state-approved lab.